B9Kang/PGADPS/README.md

 ## 🔍 Overview

+This is the official public repository for the NeurIPS 2025 paper "Buffer Layers for Test-Time Adaptation".

 This repository provides the **official PyTorch implementation** of
-**PGA-DPS (Prior-aware and Group-based Active Deep Probabilistic Subsampling)**.
+**ICLR 2026 Prior-aware and Context-guided Group Sampling for Active Probabilistic Subsampling/**

-PGA-DPS extends Active Deep Probabilistic Subsampling (A-DPS) by:
+Our PGA-DPS (Prior-aware and Group-based Active Deep Probabilistic Subsampling) extends Active Deep Probabilistic Subsampling (A-DPS) by:
 - incorporating **deterministic prior-aware sampling** learned from training data, and
 - enabling **group-based (top-k) active sampling**, which leads to smoother optimization and improved robustness.